dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. The "**Packages**" page allows you to manage the various RPM package repositories and installed packages on your gateway.
 We will use this page later to add the Microsoft Azure related capabilities to your gateway.

-    > **Note**: PLEASE DO NOT INSTALL UPDATES AT THIS TIME.
+    > **Note**: **PLEASE DO NOT INSTALL UPDATES AT THIS TIME**.
 While normally you would want to update your devices, in the lab environment this will take too long and negatively impact the available network bandwidth.
 Please refrain from updating your IoT Gateway while at an IoT Camp event.
 You are welcome to perform the updates back on your own network.

     ![Packages](images/02030-Packages.png)

 1. The "Administration" page provides easy access to a number of tools.
 The tools most applicable to this lab are the "Quick Tools":

-    > **Note**: PLEASE DO NOT INSTALL OS UPDATES OR UPGRADE TO PRO AT THIS TIME.
+    > **Note**: **PLEASE DO NOT INSTALL OS UPDATES OR UPGRADE TO PRO AT THIS TIME**.
 While these options may be desirable they will take too long for the time frame of this lab as well as have a negative impact on the available bandwidth at the event.
 Please refrain from updating your IoT Gateway while at an IoT Camp event.
 You are welcome to perform the updates back on your own network.

     - Easy access to the Node-RED development environment that has been pre-installed on the IoT Gateway.
 We will use this extensively in this lab.
     - A way to register your gateway with the "Wind River Helix App Cloud".
 We won't be using this feature as part of this lab.